ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 #### REPL_MODE

 This indicates the replication mode set by the user.
-The type of replicaiton mode is LAZY or EAGER.
+The type of replication mode is LAZY or EAGER.

 For more detailed information about the replication mode, please refer to the *Replication Manual*.